South Korea's Moon pledges action against Japan's 'unfair' trade step

 SEOUL: President Moon Jae-in vowed on Friday (Aug 2) to take stern action against Japan's decision to strip South Korea of its fast track export status, calling it a reckless and unfair retaliatory action by Tokyo.

-"We won't be defeated by Japan again," Moon told a Cabinet meeting in a rare live broadcast, but without giving details of possible countermeasures, however.
+"We won't be defeated by Japan again," Moon told a Cabinet meeting in a rare live broadcast.

+"Responsibility for what is going to happen next also lies squarely with the Japanese government," he said, without giving details of possible countermeasures.

 He also criticised Japan as a "selfish nuisance" for disrupting the global supply chain.